 The fuck?
 "Yeeeaaahhh.
 Uh… Who the hell-"

 "Can you do me a huge favor and walk me to my house – please?
-I really need to get outta here."
+I really need to get outta here and I'm not comfortable walking by myself."

-Mind made up, he sighed sharply.
-"Look girlie, let's get something straight-"
+He sighed sharply.
+"Look lady, let's get something straight-"

 She knew his name.
+She knew his fucking name.
 Now he was really, really weirded out.

-"Okay, STOP" – for the love of god before I lose it – "who the fuck are you and how do you know my name?"
+"Okay, STOP – who are you and how do you know my name?"

 The girl crossed her arms in front of her chest, popped a hip out to one side – the classic "Bitch please" stance that was all too familiar to Billy.
 It was a stance Sarah and his sister routinely used in his presence.
 Oh boy.

 "You should know," she replied, face crunched up tight in annoyance.
-"You see me almost everyday."
+"You've known me since kindergarten."

-Billy stared at the girl's face for a moment.
+Billy could barely remember what he had for breakfast that morning, much less some old kindergarten classmate.
+He stared at the girl's face for a moment.
 Nope – nothing but big, white blanks.
 In that case, I'm calling bullshit.

 She opened her mouth to say more – then suddenly her eyes bulged and she dropped to the floor with a panicked gasp.
 "Oh fuck, there he is!"

-Billy looked down at the girl, mouth in a firm frown.
+Billy, not even sure where to begin with this girl, looked down at her, mouth in a firm frown.
 "There's something wrong with you," he told her with barely-concealed disdain.
 "I don't know you, I don't know what you're doing, and I don't know what you're so freaked out about-"

 "Shut up!
 You'd be ducking down and freaking out if Chuck DeLayla was looking for you too, jackass!"